 Asian Development Bank and Indonesia: Fact Sheet

-Since 1966 ADB has committed $34.49 billion in sovereign and nonsovereign loans, equity investments, and guarantees; and $251.88 million in technical assistance (excluding cofinancing) for Indonesia.
+Since 1966, ADB has committed $36.68 billion in sovereign and nonsovereign loans, equity investments, and guarantees; $460.5 million in technical assistance; and $449.98 million in grants for Indonesia.

-ADB operations in Indonesia will take a strategic, long-term, programmatic approach to developing several core sectors of the country’s economy—energy, transport, water supply and other urban infrastructure, irrigation and rural development, finance, education, and public sector management.
+ADB operations in Indonesia take a strategic, long-term, programmatic approach to developing several sectors of the country’s economy—energy, transport, water supply and other urban infrastructure, water resources, irrigated agriculture and rural development, finance, education, health, social protection, and public sector management.

 Updated yearly, this ADB Fact Sheet provides social and economic indicators on Indonesia as well as concise information on ADB's operations in the country and contact information.